-For some background, a little over a year ago, I had a full head of keratin-bonded extensions removed and, taking the advice of my stylist at the time, I consented to a shoulder-length cut.
+For some background, a little over a year ago, I had a full head of keratin-bonded extensions removed, and, taking the advice of my stylist at the time, I consented to a shoulder-length cut.
 Spoiler: I kind of hated it.
 Since then, I've been on a steadfast mission to grow it out.
-Yet, funny as it may seem, about a month ago, I got a strange itch for a change, and in a complete out-of-body experience (seriously, I should have looked around for the Stranger Things cast) I told my boss, my boss's boss, oh, and the entire Byrdie editorial team that I would let three completely unrelated people in my life choose a new haircut for me: my boss; senior editor Hallie Gould; my best friend, Jess Fitzgerald; and my go-to hairstylist since moving to L.A., Cervando Maldonado, who also happens to own one of the best (and coziest) salons in West Hollywood, 454 North.
+Yet, funny as it may seem, about a month ago, I got a strange itch for a change, and in a complete out-of-body experience (seriously, I should have looked around for the Stranger Things cast) I told my boss, my boss's boss, oh, and the entire Byrdie editorial team that I would let three completely unrelated people in my life choose a new haircut for me.
+In stepped my boss, senior editor Hallie Gould, my best friend, Jess Fitzgerald, and my go-to hairstylist since moving to L.A., Cervando Maldonado, who also happens to own one of the best (and coziest) salons in West Hollywood.

 While I'd be lying if I said I didn't experience a minor bout of terror following my outburst, the fear quickly abated as I reminded myself that one of the best hairstylists in the business (Maldonado counts such women as Reese Witherspoon, Kirsten Dunst, Felicity Jones, and Rosie Huntington-Whiteley as clients) would be in charge of the final chop.
 So, knowing that he and my other two trusted confidantes know a thing or two when it comes to fabulous hair, I did my best to relax and take comfort in the fact that for once I wouldn't have to stress about my cut.
 Because officially, I no longer had any say in the matter.